-The training is divided into four 4-week modules that will be repeated throughout the year.
+The training is divided into four 4-week modules that will be repeated in the Fall.
 Take them all in one go, or spread them out, depending on your schedule and preferred pace.

 Each module will explore meditation and the benefits of kind attention through a particular doorway, delving into different practices and the wisdom behind them to discover their full potential.
 Each will include instruction, guidance, practice and plenty of time for discussion and questions, plus optional individual practice reviews.
 Open to complete beginners and anyone wishing to refresh, support and deepen their practice.